apstuff/augmentation-impact/README.md

 # Data Augmentation Impact

 The goal of this project is to provide a tool to analyse the impact of data augmentation on the network activation.
 The input data type will be images and the output a categorical classification.
 The outcome of the project should be a GUI with some widgets to continually control different augmentation methods.
-For every step in the augmentation a localization map is computed which highlights the import regions in the picture which leaded to the actual prediction.
+For every step in the augmentation a localization map is computed which highlights the important regions in the picture which leaded to the actual prediction.
 The pictures will then be concatenated to a gif to quickly express the change of activation during the data augmentation.

 The final tool can be used to understand the impact of an augmentation method on your model.